basnijholt/unidep/README.md

 > [!IMPORTANT]
 > In these docs, we often mention the `requirements.yaml` format for simplicity, but the same information can be specified in `pyproject.toml` as well.
-> Everything that is possible in `requirements.yaml` is also possible in `pyproject.toml`.
+> Everything that is possible in `requirements.yaml` is also possible in `pyproject.toml`!

 ### Key Points